pszdev30/market_watchlists/README.md

 ## When I'm done with ^^
-- Create a "Google" search page in which I can search for a stock and view its advanced stats, news, analyst recommendations, earnings estimates, etc...
+- Essentially create a "Google" search page in which I can search for a stock and view its advanced stats, news, analyst recommendations, earnings estimates, etc. in one clean view